HefEsti/Hello-World/journal.md

 Then we logged into the github account through the terminal, and the journal was uploaded to my github.

-To upload the file after changes again, we just had to type git add journal.md, git commit, then git push.
-Then using git pull you can retreive the file.
+To upload - git add journal.md, git commit, then git push Using git pull you can retreive the file.

 ### Hacking into the robot